Client Selection: Who Should You Allow to Invest?

 A client who doesn’t understand your approach or constantly questions your decisions can become a major distraction from what you’re supposed to be doing: making money.

-Think about it this way: if you’re a volatility trader who makes money from short-term market dislocations, having a client who panics every time you have a bad month is going to be a problem.
+Think about it this way: if you’re a volatility trader, having a client who panics every time there’s volatility is going to be a problem.
 They’ll be calling you constantly, demanding explanations, and pressuring you to change strategies right when you need to stay focused.

 Communication Styles Need to Match